 Gregory David is a member of the Board of Directors.
 He is the Chief Executive Officer of GRI Capital Inc., a private investment management firm, and has been with such company and its affiliates since 2003.
 He is also a director of Roots Corporation since October 2017 and sits on its governance, compensation and nominating committee.
 Since July 2022, Mr. David is also a member of the Board of Governors of McGill University.
 From 2000 to 2003, Mr. David provided financial and strategic advisory services to private and public companies.
 Previously, he worked at Claridge Inc. from 1998 to 2000 and at McKinsey & Co. from 1996 to 1998.
 He has a Bachelor of Commerce with honours from Queen's University, a Bachelor of Civil Law and a Bachelor of Laws from McGill University and a Master of Business Administration with Distinction from Harvard Business School.

-2023 Annu Sharehold - Board/Committee Memberships Attendance For: Against: % 95.25 4.75 # 214,194,808 10,686,660 Board of Directors Total 7/7 (100%) 7/7 (100%) Other Pub Directorsh ny t Five Years Top Relevant Competencies Retail / Business ESG Roots Corp ooration 2017 - present Retail Industry Senior Executive Leadership / Strategic Planning Real Estate 7 Community Support Wellness Education and Training of Employees
+Board/Committee Memberships Attendance

+Board of Directors 7/7 (100%)

+Total 7/7 (100%)

+Retail Industry

+Senior Executive Leadership / Strategic Planning

+- ¬ Real Estate

-- Information Technology and Cybersecurity - Legal
+- Information Technology and Cybersecurity

+- ─ Legal